Long-Range Dependence in Financial Markets: Empirical Evidence and Generative Modeling Challenges: The Non-Normal Nature of Returns

-Table~\ref{tab: normal_test} presents the results of the individual skewness and kurtosis tests for different return frequencies.
-For all cases, the null hypotheses are rejected at the 0.001 significance level.
-Consequently, the joint skewness--kurtosis test also rejects the null hypothesis of normality at the 0.001 level for all benchmarks and frequencies.
+Table~\ref{tab:normal_test} reports the skewness and excess-kurtosis diagnostics for each asset.
+The kurtosis tests reject the normal benchmark at the 0.001 level for all assets, indicating substantial tail thickness.
+The skewness tests also reject normality at the 0.001 level in most cases, with the exceptions of CORN and SOYB, whose $p$-values are 0.115 and 0.182, respectively.
+Taken jointly, the skewness--kurtosis tests reject the null hypothesis of normality at the 0.001 level for all nine assets.

-Combining the evidence from the QQ plots and hypothesis tests on the central moments, we find strong empirical support for rejecting the assumption of normally distributed returns for all three benchmark indexes, for all frequencies.
-In every case, the distributions exhibit negative skewness and are leptokurtic (i.e., they display positive excess kurtosis).
-Given these findings, we adopt heavy-tailed error distributions--such as Student's $t$-distribution--in the ARFIMA--FIGARCH modeling framework discussed in Section~\ref{sec:arfima_figarch}.
+Combining the evidence from the QQ plots and hypothesis tests on the central moments, we find strong empirical support for rejecting the assumption of normally distributed returns for all nine assets.
+Given these findings, we adopt heavy-tailed error distributions--such as Student's $t$-distribution--in the ARFIMA-FIGARCH modeling framework discussed in Section~\ref{sec:arfima_figarch}.